“Karl Jenkins has to be one of the most multi talented and popular composers of our time.”

 His reach as a composer is global, with concerts at The Royal Albert Hall, Zaryadye Hall Moscow, Carnegie Hall, The Forbidden City Concert Hall Beijing, the NCPA Mumbai and Buckingham Palace.

 His most recent work is One World, conducted by the composer and performed by the World Choir for Peace and the World Orchestra for Peace.
-It was released by Decca Records in summer 2023, going straight to number one in the UK Classical chart and received its concert premiere at the Brucknerhaus in Linz in November 2023 with over 700 singers from around the world.
+It was released by Decca Records in summer 2023, going straight to number one in the UK Classical chart.
+It received its concert premiere at the Brucknerhaus in Linz in November 2023 with over 700 singers from around the world.

-His recent saxophone concerto Stravaganza was premiered by Jess Gillam and the Deutschen Symphonie-Orchester at the Berlin Philharmonie in June 2023.
+His recent saxophone concerto “Stravaganza” was premiered by Jess Gillam and the Deutsches Symphonie-Orchester at the Berlin Philharmonie in June 2023 and at the BBC Proms in 2024.“

 As a composer he recognises no boundaries – musical, commercial, geographical, or cultural.
 His is a way of thinking and composing that is perfectly in tune with the spirit of the times” – citation on receiving CFM’s ‘Red f ‘award for ‘outstanding service to classical music’.